-

 Plotting 2D Far Field Patterns

-The radiation pattern can be shown as a 2D rectangular plot by going to Results > Plot Far-Field Pattern > 2D Rectangular Plot in the main menu.
-This command displays the Radiation Pattern Cut dialog box, Fig. 1, where two types of plots can be produced,
+The radiation pattern can be visualized as a 2D rectangular plot by selecting Results > Plot Far-Field Pattern > 2D Rectangular Plot from the main menu.
+This action will open the Radiation Pattern Cut dialog box (Fig. 1), where two plot types are available:

-- Conical plots are obtained with fixed Theta and variable Phi.
+- Conical Plots: Generated with a fixed Theta and variable Phi.

-- Vertical plots are obtained with fixed Phi and variable Theta.
+- Vertical Plots: Created with a fixed Phi and variable Theta.

-Choose a radiation pattern cut and click the OK button to execute the AN-XY Chart application, Fig. 2, where the radiation pattern is plotted vs. Phi if a conical plot was chosen (for fixed Theta) or vs. Theta if a vertical plot was chosen (for fixed Phi).
+Select a radiation pattern cut and click OK to launch the AN-XY Chart application (Fig. 2), where the radiation pattern is plotted against Phi for conical plots (fixed Theta) or against Theta for vertical plots (fixed Phi).

-The far-field pattern can also be plotted in a 2D polar chart by going to Results > Plot Far-Field Pattern > Polar Plot 1 Slice in the AN-SOF main menu, Fig. 3.
-In this case, the maximum radiation, beam width, and front-to-rear/back ratios will be shown.
+The far-field pattern can also be visualized in a 2D polar chart by selecting Results > Plot Far-Field Pattern > Polar Plot 1 Slice from the AN-SOF main menu (refer to Fig. 3).
+This action will launch the AN-Polar app, which displays information such as maximum radiation, beamwidth, and front-to-rear/back ratios.

-To plot two slices of a 3D far-field pattern in the same polar plot, go to Results > Plot Far-Field Pattern > Polar Plot 2 Slices in the AN-SOF main menu.
-A dialog box will be shown to choose the slices.
-Two vertical, two conical or vertical-conical combinations can be chosen, Fig. 4.
+To plot two slices of a 3D far-field pattern on the same polar chart, navigate to Results > Plot Far-Field Pattern > Polar Plot 2 Slices in the AN-SOF main menu.
+A dialog box will appear, allowing you to select the two slices.
+You can choose from two vertical slices, two conical slices, or vertical-conical combinations (see Fig. 4).